 Children or adults that have difficulties communicating may also suffer from mental health and behavioral issues, suffer from poor confidence levels, and find social interactions hard.
 Speech therapists can help people with these issues as well.
-Following is a list of why speech therapy can help with these challenges.
+Here’s how speech therapy can help with these challenges:

 1. Better Articulation from Speech Therapy

 For people affected by impaired speech, articulation is important.
 The American Speech-Language-Hearing Association (ASHA) defines articulation disorder as the “atypical production of speech sounds characterized by substitutions, omissions, additions or distortions that may interfere with intelligibility.”

 As people learn to articulate words properly, they improve their communication skills and confidence.
 A very common example of this is when children are unable to make the “R” sound.
 Some grow up with this problem because of the lack of articulatory exercises.

 There are several ways in which SLPs can help people articulate words better, one example being that of a ‘race to 100 games’.
 This game includes dice and a board.
 The child rolls the dice, and when it lands on a specific sound, the child says it out loud.

 2. Improve Swallowing with Speech Therapy

 People with speech disorders are often ailed by difficulties swallowing as well.
 Also known as dysphagia, swallowing disorders can be a result of a stroke, brain injury, multiple sclerosis, Alzheimer’s disease, or other neurological diseases.